A-Bane/PSSP/README.md

-# PSSP
+# Protein Secondary Structure prediction
-Protein Secondary Structure prediction using PSSM matrix, HMM profile, Structure length average, Word2Vec Embeddings
+PSSP model using features PSSM matrix, HMM profile, Structure length average, Word2Vec Embeddings

 - In this project, we investigate the effect of inputting an additional feature to a recurrent neural network in efforts to improve the overall prediction performance.